 EPC

-An Energy Performance Certificate (EPC) is a legal document that rates how energy-efficient a home is on a scale from A (most efficient) to G (least efficient).
-It includes an overall rating, an estimate of running costs, and recommendations for improving efficiency, such as better insulation or more efficient heating.
+An Energy Performance Certificate (EPC) is a legal document that rates how energy-efficient a home is on a scale from A most efficient to G least efficient.
+It is part of the energy efficiency rules and includes an overall rating, an estimate of running costs, and recommendations for improving efficiency, such as better insulation or more efficient heating.

 In most cases a landlord in England and Wales must have a valid EPC before marketing a property and must give a copy to the tenant free of charge, usually at the start of the tenancy.
 An EPC is normally valid for 10 years.